junkurihara/cascade/README.md

 # Usage

 Here we give some basic example of usecases of `Cascade`.
+This section is organized as follows.
+First, we explain how to generate keys in `Cascade`.
+Then as a function employed at each step of x-brid encryption, we describe a very basic *single* encryption and signing operations in `Cascade`.
+This can be also viewed as the case where `x = 1`.
+After these warmp-ups, we finally show how to employ the x-brid encryption in `Cascade`.
+We should really note that this is just an example and the source/test codes and JSDoc is useful to understand the detailed mechanism and usage of `Cascade`.

 ## Key generation